Category: Info

 Summary

-In summary, section 4.22 of the Australian Standard describes the necessary information which must be included on the photoelectric smoke alarm, packaging and in the instruction manual.
-It is a requirement which manufacturers and retailers must adhere to.
+In summary, Section 4.22 of the Australian Standard 3786:2014 outlines the essential information that must be displayed on the photoelectric smoke alarm, its packaging, and the instruction manual.
+This ensures consumers receive accurate details regarding compliance, functionality, and installation.
+Adhering to these requirements is not optional—manufacturers and retailers must comply to sell smoke alarms legally in Australia.

 We love talking smoke alarms!